EventStore/EventStore/docs/installation.md

 Containers will use the shared volume using the local `./certs` directory for certificates.
 However, if you let Docker to create the directory on startup, the container won't be able to get write access to it.
-Therefore, create the `certs` directory manually.
+Therefore, you should create the `certs` directory manually.
 You only need to do it once.

 ```bash:no-line-numbers
 mkdir certs